 In general, applicative bisimulations are smaller in size than bisimulations as they allow us to collapse terms that differ only for $\tau$ -actions.
 It is easy to show that the applicative bisimilarity is an equivalence relation.

-Here, we prove that bisimilarity and applicative bisimilarity coincide.
+In the following theorem we prove that bisimilarity and applicative bisimilarity coincide.

 Theorem 4.10 The relations $\approx$ and $\approx_A$ coincide.